bilalmetla/isla-task/README.md

 - Parses and extracts patient information from structured messages.
 - Provides an API endpoint to process messages and retrieve patient data.
 - Includes unit and API tests using Mocha, Chai, and Axios.
+[Basic task was completed in 2-3 hours, rest I added more features and improved further]
 - Supports automatic restarts during development with `nodemon`.
 - Configured for production deployment using PM2.
 - Configured Docker support to run with docker containers